Over the past year, we’ve gotten to share exciting news about some upcoming developments bringing big changes to San Antonio’s skyline.

 What is the Office of Historic Preservation?

-The OHP is dedicated to protecting the historic, cultural, architectural, and archaeological resources that set our city apart from any other.
-Along with the Historic and Design Review Commission, the OHP oversees a design review process for exterior alterations to historic landmarks and districts.
-This also encompasses properties spanning the San Antonio River, public properties, and public art.
+The Office of Historic Preservation (OHP) is dedicated to protecting the historic, cultural, architectural, and archaeological resources that make our city special.
+Along with the Historic and Design Review Commission (HDRC), the OHP oversees a design review process for exterior alterations to historic landmarks and districts.

 What is the Historic and Design Review Commission?

 The HDRC reviews applications for the designation of local historic districts and landmarks.
-Before construction on projects like skyline-altering developments can commence, developers must first seek approval from the commission.
+Before construction on projects can begin, developers must first seek approval from the commission.
 In many instances, board members will often discuss a proposal several times — as well as recommend design changes — before a project is approved.

 How to get involved